Alkane dehydrogenation catalyzed by a PN3P pincer iridium hydride complex

 Abstract

-The use of iridium-based pincer complex, specifically the PN3P pincer ligand backbone, for the efficient alkane dehydrogenation reaction is explored.
-Herein, we investigate the catalytic performance of PN3P pincer iridium dihydride complex (Ir2) in the dehydrogenation reaction of cyclooctane to cyclooctene.
-With 0.1 mol% of Ir2, cyclooctane with tert-butylethylene (TBE) as a hydrogen acceptor and NaOtBu as a base, we achieved conversion up to 55% of tert-butylethylene (TBE) with TON up to 546.
-These results highlight the potential of PN3P pincer iridium dihydride complex as a robust catalyst for selective alkane dehydrogenation under mild reaction conditions.
-Furthermore DFT calculations strongly support our proposed mechanism.
+The use of an iridium-based pincer complex, specifically the PN3P pincer ligand backbone, for an efficient alkane dehydrogenation reaction is explored.
+Herein, we investigate the catalytic performance of a PN3P pincer iridium dihydride complex (Ir2) in the dehydrogenation reaction of cyclooctane to cyclooctene.
+With 0.1 mol% of Ir2, cyclooctane with tert-butylethylene (TBE) as a hydrogen acceptor and NaOtBu as a base, we achieved conversion up to 55% of tert-butylethylene (TBE) with a TON up to 546.
+These results highlight the potential of PN3P pincer iridium dihydride complexes as robust catalysts for selective alkane dehydrogenation under mild reaction conditions.
+Furthermore, DFT calculations strongly support our proposed mechanism.

 Supplementary files